frontendweekly/virga/11ty/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

 Before I actually write some JavaScript(I'm assuming that is the language I can use to build Netlify Build Plugins), I need to find out about I can run Netlify Build Plugins locally.

-Here are references I've found so far and I haven't read it all yet.
+Here are references I've found so far, and I haven't read it all yet.

 - [What are Netlify Build Plugins?
 Part 1 - How to Use Build Plugins](https://www.netlify.com/blog/2020/04/30/whats-a-netlify-build-plugin-series-part-1-using-build-plugins/)
 - [Build Plugins | Netlify Docs](https://docs.netlify.com/configure-builds/build-plugins/#create-your-own)